andrew-bacon/andrew-bacon.github.io/courses/PHIL452/452Exercises.md

 	(i) Show that if a frame $(W,R)$ is convergent then $\Diamond \Box P \to \Box \Diamond P$ is valid in that frame.

 	(ii) Show that if $\Diamond \Box P \to \Box \Diamond P$ is valid in a frame, $(W,R)$, then $R$ is convergent.

+## Exercise 7

+A formula $A$ characterizes a class of frames $\mathcal{C}$ when it contains *all* and *only* frames in which $A$ is valid.

+1. 	a.
+Show that a transitive reflexive frame satisfies the condition

+		> Every world sees a "dead end" -- a world that only sees itself.

+	if and only if $\Box\Diamond P \to \Diamond \Box P$ is valid.

+	b.
+Find a single formula that characterizes transitive reflexive frames that satisfy this extra condition.
+(Hint: it could be a conjunction.)

+2. Find a formula that characterizes the class of frames with the property

+	> If $x$ sees $y$ then $y$ sees a world that sees $x$